StarManTheGamer/poly-newdocs/docs/objects/ui/UITextInput.md

 # UITextInput

-UITextInput is an element that allows the user to enter text.
+:polytoria-UITextInput: UITextInput is a class that allows the user to enter text.

 {{ inherits("UIView") }}